 Animals can and do get drunk.

-There’s plenty of research where the actual blood alcohol levels are measured, and behaviour observed, to see the effects of alcohol on various species.
+There’s plenty of research where the actual blood alcohol levels are measured and behavior observed to see the effects of alcohol on various species.

 The smaller the animal (and specifically, the liver), the more likely they are to get impaired when eating fermented fruit.